penske-media-corp/pmc-vvv/README.md

     $ mysql -u root --password=root -e "GRANT ALL PRIVILEGES ON pmctests.* TO wp@localhost IDENTIFIED BY 'wp';"
     ```
 1. Get the WP Test Suite
-    1. Note, WP Develop is usually further ahead in development than our stack—using its master branch (i.e. by provisioning in `wordpress-trunk` into VVV via https://github.com/Varying-Vagrant-Vagrants/custom-site-template-develop) can lead to issues when running tests with our pmc-unit-test bootstrap.php) As such, we manually clone wp trunk and switch to a compatable branch.
+    1. Note, WP Develop is usually further ahead in development than our stack.
+Using its master branch can lead to issues when running tests with our pmc-unit-test bootstrap.php) Ideally, we could provision wordpress-trunk into VVV via https://github.com/Varying-Vagrant-Vagrants/custom-site-template-develop, however, it forces you to use the latest version.
     ```bash
     $ vagrant ssh
     $ git clone git@github.com:WordPress/wordpress-develop.git
     $ cd wordpress-develop

     # As of Sept 2021 pmc-unit-test is compatable with WP 5.8
+    # This is due to https://core.trac.wordpress.org/changeset/51559, as pmc-unit-test is not yet compatable with yoast/phpunit-polyfills
     $ git checkout 5.8
     ```
 1. Copy the WP Test Suite per site